Duration

 Overview

-On successful completion of the course students will be able to evaluate health economics evidence and apply this knowledge to support policy decisions.
-The course supports career development within health economics and economic evaluation research, consultancy, market access, and health policy roles.
-The skills students learn within this course will ultimately help them improve the efficiency and fairness of health care systems and ensure health care interventions deliver value for money.
+Upon successfully completing the course, you'll be able to evaluate health economic evidence and use this knowledge to support policy decisions.
+The skills you learn will ultimately help you improve efficiency and fairness of healthcare systems, and ensure that health interventions deliver value for money.

-This course is suitable for graduates from a range of disciplines and no prior background in economics is required.
+This course is suitable for graduates from a range of disciplines, and no prior background in economics is required.
+It's an ideal choice for: